CANPACK Reports Full Year 2022 Results

-Krakow, Poland, April 7th, 2022 — CANPACK (the “Company” or the “Group” or CANPACK SA and its subsidiaries and CANPACK US), a global manufacturer of aluminum beverage cans and packaging solutions for the beverage and food industry, is pleased to announce, on a U.S. GAAP basis, with U.S. dollars (defined as “$”) as the reporting currency, its results for the three and twelve months ended December 31, 2021 (“Q4 2021”) and its trading update for Q4 and Full Year 2021.
+Krakow, Poland, April 6, 2023 – CANPACK (the “Company” or the “Group”), a global manufacturer of aluminum beverage cans and packaging solutions for the beverage and food industry, is hereby providing, on a U.S. GAAP basis, with U.S. dollars (defined as “$”) as the reporting currency, its results for the three and twelve months ended December 31, 2022 (“Q4 2022”) and its trading update for Q4 and Full Year 2022.

 CANPACK Group, part of Giorgi Global Holdings, Inc, is a global manufacturer of aluminum beverage cans and packaging solutions for the food and beverage industries, as well as glass bottles and metal closures.
-Headquartered in Krakow (Poland), CANPACK employs nearly 8,500 people worldwide and has operations in 17 countries.
+Headquartered in Krakow (Poland), CANPACK employs over 9,000 people worldwide and has operations in 16 countries.
 For more information, visit www.canpack.com.

 Conference Call Details

-The Company will host a conference call at 14:00 GMT/ 15:00 CET / 09:00 EST on Thursday, April 7, 2022 to discuss its financial results with the investment community.
-Investors and analysts wishing to attend this event can request registration via email at IR@canpack.com or click on the following link.
+CANPACK Group will announce its Q4 2022 results on Thursday, April 6, 2023.
+The company will host a conference call at 14:00 BST / 15:00 CEST / 09:00 EDT to discuss its financial results with the investment community.
+Investors and analysts wishing to attend this event can request for registration via email at IR@canpack.com or click on the following link.

 More detailed financial information can be found on the Company’s IR website at the Financial Results and Bondholder Downloads section (click here to gain access).